Rahulreddy14/DSA_Practice/README.md

 The goal of this Read me file is to have the Journalling of all the learnings I am gonna make while grinding Leet code and document it so it can easy to revise when ever needed.
 This is a 100 days grinding of leetcode.

+## Approach for this blind 75

+- first watch all the videos of all the problems in that specific pattern
+- understand the logical techniques used in problem solving and make a note of them
+- visualize the solutions and revise them before jumping into the code
+- now once all the problems in that pattern are done, then start solving one by one on my own by checking the logical notes needed

 ## GOAL - To Complete the Blind 75 List of the coding Questions

 # Arrays And Hashing